tnichols217/notes/APArt/Piece Descriptions.md

 ## Processes
 1.
-2. Revised buttons to become metallic
+2. Revised buttons to become metallic in order to reintroduce more elements of the french horn